3.1. Introduction to Numerical Summaries: Notation and Terminology

 • The first subscript (\(1, 2, \cdots, I\)) indicates the group.

-• The second subscript indicates the observation within that group.
+• The second subscript indicates the observation within a group.

 • Each group can have a different sample size, so we differentiate group sample sizes with subscripts: \(n_1, n_2, \cdots, n_I\).